Notes

 2.4 | mushroom feast

 Dim.
-Ruddy light fallen from the kitchen and the thick vines over the window.
+Greening light through thick vines over the window.

-- Dishes are strewn on the table, smeared with blue stains and oily breadcrumbs
+- Dishes smeared with blue stains and oily breadcrumbs.

-- A roasting platter under a steel cloche.
+- Trap: A roasting platter under a steel cloche.
 Cloudy ooze leaks under the rim (salty.)
-If opened, a great flexible cheese bolts out in a shower of whey, smashing the opener for 2B if they do not succeed a surprise roll and dodge.
-It sprints, rolling, for the kitchen.
+If opened, a great flexible cheese bolts in a shower of whey, smashing the opener for 2B if they do not succeed a surprise roll and dodge.
+It rolls for the kitchen.

-Vines on the window: Thorny, dark green vines and plump berries, large as pomegranates.
+Vines on the window: Thorny, dark green vines bearing plump fruits large as pomegranates.

 2.5 | yerba kitchen